 Our teacher-librarian found some awesome books that we could put on display.
 Families and kids were looking through them all night and taking pictures of the covers so they could add them to their home library.
 Now we have these books for our school library too!

 These little robots are a great way to introduce coding to young kids.
 They are so much fun to work with, and they allow students to explore coding with their easy color codes.
 The older students were using the color codes, and younger siblings were drawing pictures that the Ozobots could follow.

 This was a no-tech activity that was a very popular center throughout the night.
-You don’t need any robots or tech to run this activity.
+You don’t need any robots or tech to run this center.
 To play, you place the arrows on the grid to code the path that the caterpillar needs to take to get to the butterfly.
 The students and their families worked together to solve the task cards, and it was great seeing them work together.

 This is an activity that is available in my store if you would like to try it with your students: